 Here the XSLT stage view.

-You can use the buttons at the bottom of the Stage Output Viewer to switch between XML , Text and HTML view.
+You can use the dropdown menu at the top of the Stage Output Viewer to switch between XML and JSON formats.

 When a stage is selected the Test Results pane in the lower right hand portion of the screen will indicate the percentage of time that a particular stage took relative to other stages within the interface, the interface status and its completion time.